-Ornaments were written into the notation of the score for the Op.
-30 Postlude in A Major, a stand alone 4 voice fugue written in quadruple counterpoint with 3 countersubjects maintained throughout.
+The Op.
+30 Postlude in A Major is a stand alone 4 voice fugue written in quadruple counterpoint with 3 countersubjects maintained throughout.

-In this work the subject begins boldly on scale degree 3 and has a tail ornamented with a trill which points strongly to the dominant key, thus a real answer in the dominant is supplied.
+In this work the subject begins boldly on scale degree 3 and includes a trilled tail which points strongly to the dominant key, thus a real answer in the dominant is supplied.

-As the entries proceed through all related keys in a similar manner to all the other fugues described on this blog, plus one unrelated key (G Major), the subject and each countersubject take turns entering in the bass in chronological order, i.e. in the order in which they make their successive entries in the exposition.
+As the entries proceed through all related keys in a similar manner to all the other fugues described on this blog, plus one unrelated key (G Major), the subject and each countersubject take turns entering in the bass in chronological order.

-The trills in this score were written into the notation to facilitate the intended execution but are omitted in the bass, as the pedal is not concerned with them.
+The trill was written into the notation to facilitate the intended execution but is omitted when the subject enters in the bass, as the pedal is not concerned with it.

 During the episodes separating the entries the outer voices (soprano and bass) are silent as the inner voices (alto and tenor) carry the music forward; these episodes are all of uniform length and constructed using fragments of the subject, countersubjects, their inversions, or by means of sequences.

-The last episode employs a crescendo, and the final entry, following many examples left to us by J.S.
+The final entry in the home key, following many examples left to us by J.S.
 Bach, places the subject in the bottom octave of the pedals.

-A short coda rounds out the piece during which there is a further crescendo with the addition of stops and couplers and an additional voice (low tenor, or baritone) entering on the middle staff.
+A short coda rounds out the piece during which an additional voice (low tenor, or baritone) enters on the middle staff.

-This was deliberate; ornaments are like salt and pepper -- they are essential ingredients to the musical recipe at times, but their overuse can ruin a piece; when used sparingly and wisely in critical places however a great deal of fire and energy can be incarnated in the music by using them.
+Ornaments and trills (photo) are like salt and pepper -- they add some zip to the musical recipe at times, but their overuse can ruin a piece; they must be used sparingly and wisely.

-Ornaments therefore should not be downplayed or ignored; they are a part of the music, important thematic elements put there by the composer for a reason, to be observed in performance just as much as any other notes written into the score, whenever that score is a faithful copy of the autograph.
+Ornaments, when present in the score, are a part of the music -- important thematic elements put there by the composer for good and sufficient reasons, to be observed in performance just as much as any other notes written into the score whenever that score is a faithful copy of the autograph.

 When most, if not all, extant copies of an early work are traceable to and agree with a single copy, then the ornaments appearing in that single copy are to be regarded as the most correct, if not definitive, reading.